nightscout/trio-docs/docs/configuration/settings/therapy/basal_rates.md

 If your current basal rates are close, but need some testing and adjustment, skip to the [next section](#basal-testing).

-If your current basal rates are inaccurate or you are unsure where to even start, the formulas developed by Walsh, et.al. and may help you find a starting point to then test or adjust your basal rates.
+If your current basal rates are inaccurate or you are unsure where to even start, the formulas developed by Walsh, et.al. may help you find a starting point to then test or adjust your basal rates.
 Autosens and dynamicISF use these calculations as their foundation for making adjustments, so it stands to reason that a similar balancing of these settings would assist Trio in a more optimal performance.

 !!! warning
     This calculation is to be used as a starting point for testing and is not considered definitive or exact.